 Irish Whiskey is thriving in the US (reaching over $1.3 billion in sales in 2021) and The New York Irish Whiskey Festival comes to market to celebrate classic favorites while showcasing the innovative startup brands that represent the energy in the category.

-In partnership with Irish Whiskey expert, Jack McGarry of the World’s Best Bar - The Dead Rabbit and Sean Muldoon of Charleson's new Hazel and Apple, The New York Irish Whiskey Festival features a plethora of brands aimed to herald the dynamic category and highlight its versatility from whiskey drams to award-winning craft cocktails.
+The New York Irish Whiskey Festival features a plethora of brands aimed to herald the dynamic category and highlight its versatility from whiskey drams to award-winning craft cocktails.

 Irish whiskey is one of the world's great styles of whiskey yet people frequently ask bartenders, "What is Irish whiskey?" and while the answer isn't simple, a broad look at the Irish whiskey category is essential to understanding this style of whiskey."

 Irish whiskey is always spelled with an 'e' in the word whiskey.
 Unlike Scotch and many other whiskeys of the world, you will always find that whiskeys from Ireland use this spelling.